molyswu/yolochanging/README.md

 run worker1.sh  --watch-gpu=1
 set watch-gpu id the same as visible gpu to each one.
 There could be a problem that some can always see first gpu.
 It should have been solved by adding in the code ""
+### SORRY TIHS ONE BROKE ， DO NOT RUN THIS.
+I NEED TO CEHCK Naive version
+run run_base.sh

 # Notice
 ## About the save steps of profiler